cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to get the authors publishing since 1980, in order by author name:
+    Write a query to get the authors publishing since 1980, in order by author name.
     ~~~~